Article

 Should you invest in gold?

-When measured in decades, gold has done a reasonable job in keeping up with rising prices, but in the short term the price can be very volatile.
+With the price rising, lots of people are currently thinking “shall I invest in gold?”
+When measured in decades, gold has done a good job in keeping up with rising prices, but in the short term it can be a bumpy ride.

 | 7 min read